Glossary definitionBrowse the neighboring terms

 Require the output to include source links, assumptions, options, and the question it is meant to answer.
 If it only looks finished, it is workslop.

-Common confusion: The early research on workslop is survey-based and carries methodological caveats, yet the workplace pattern it describes is widely recognized.
-The term names something most knowledge workers have already experienced: receiving AI-assisted work that looked complete and turned out to be hollow.
+Common confusion: Early research on workslop is survey-based and carries methodological caveats, yet the workplace pattern it describes is widely recognized.
+Most knowledge workers have already experienced it: receiving AI-assisted work that looked complete and turned out to be hollow.